-Vaporization or inhalation devices contain cannabis herbal material or an extract of cannabis.
+Vaporiser medical devices contain cannabis herbal material or an extract of cannabis.
 They offer rapid onset of action and patient control of the inhaled amount via breath timing and depth.
 This method of administration provides high concentrations of cannabinoids rapidly when needed.